iCMDdev/CharPi/README.md

 ## Installation guide

-To install CharPi, you'll first have to download one of the [releases](https://github.com/iCMDgithub/CharPi/releases).
+To install CharPi, you'll first have to download this repository's code.
+You can use git to download it directky on the Pi.

 Open the Terminal and navigate to the package's directory using:
 ```